 The Fund may pay transaction costs, including commissions when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-As of the date of this Prospectus, the Fund has not yet commenced operations and portfolio turnover data therefore is not available.
+The Fund had not yet commenced investment operations as of the fiscal year ended July 31, 2023, and therefore portfolio turnover information is not available.